alfredodeza/tambo/README.rst

 Command Line Traversing Engine
 ==============================
-``tempu`` is a Python package that helps to automatically traverse a tree of command line options and subcommands.
+``tambo`` is a Python package that helps to automatically traverse a tree of command line options and subcommands dispatching them to mapped classes that can use any command line parser they want.

 Whenever a command line interface of a program grows beyond a few flags and options it becomes painful to manage all the different options and calls